dariopellegrini/FormBuilder/README.md

       .setErrorMessage("You can learn from this error"));
 ```

-Every form element can accept a customized code for it's validation.
+Every form element can accept a customized code for its validation.
 ```Java
 final FormElement formElement = new FormElement().setTag("view").setHint("view").setType(FormElement.Type.TEXTVIEW));